How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 Day Seven: Sushi, Architecture, and Gardens in Kanazawa

 I love Kanazawa!
-I added it to my itinerary because so many of my friends told me it was their favourite place in Japan, and I came away having fallen head over heels in love with it, too.
-This lovely city on the coast is one of the more chilled out spots in the country, where you can take things slow and enjoy where you are, rather than rushing around and trying to see as much as possible.
+I added it to my itinerary because so many of my friends told me it was their favourite place in Japan and I came away having fallen head over heels in love with it, too.
+This lovely city on the coast is one of the more chilled-out spots in the country, where you can take things slow and enjoy where you are, rather than rushing around and trying to see as much as possible.

 Kanazawa Castle